bytting/gamma-collector/README.md

 Note that the python scripts gammad.py and gammac.py contains Shebang references to python2, this may need to be changed when running on other systems than ArchlinuxARM.

+# plugin_osprey

+    Plugin used to acquire measurements from a Osprey gamma detector

+### Status
+    Development

+### Dependencies
+1. Canberra Osprey SDK V1.0.1 (Proprietary)

+### Installing

+The Osprey SDK contains a "DataTypes" directory with the python modules used to manage a Canberra Osprey detector.
+For the osprey plugin to work, copy this directory to the parent directory of the gamma-collector source, so that plugin_osprey.py will find it as "../DataTypes" The Osprey API is also expected to be available at IP address 10.0.1.4.

+# plugin_kromek:

+    Plugin used to acquire measurements from a Kromek detector

+### Status
+    Development

+### Dependencies
+1. Kromek Spectrometer USB Software Driver (Proprietary)

+### Installing

+Build and load the kromekusb.ko module as described in the software package.
+Build and install the KromekDriver.so and the SpectrometerDriver.so libraries as described in the software package.
+Install the 90-kromek.rules file that comes with the software package to auto generate the device files when hot-plugging Kromek detectors.